Mac Musings

 But Microsoft will take any advantage it can to beat the competition, even if it has to create that advantage through proprietary HTML extensions, a variant version of Java that has Sun fuming, and the annoying habit of displaying certain commands differently than Netscape.

-Same goes for Java.
+The same goes for Java.
 Programmers either go Sun, Microsoft, a subset that both can handle, or ignore Java completely.

-This explains why you'll visit web sites that are "Best Viewed With Internet Explorer" or "Best Viewed With Netscape."
+This explains why you’ll visit websites that are “Best Viewed with Internet Explorer” or “Best Viewed with Netscape.”

-By forcing Internet Explorer on Windows 98 owners, by providing it free with Windows 95 and the Mac OS, Microsoft hopes to convince webmasters that if they have to code for a specific platform, it should be Microsoft's.
+By forcing Internet Explorer on Windows 98 owners, and by providing it free with Windows 95 and the Mac OS, Microsoft hopes to convince webmasters that if they have to code for a specific platform, it should be Microsoft’s.

 And that's how Microsoft turns market dominance into an unfair monopoly.
 By defining the standards, they control the market.